 Mark started his radio show in December, 1983 at 2NBC, which was Sydney's first community access radio station, where Mark broadcast for 17 years.
 His station's mobile studio took Mark's show to broadcast live from Sydney's Royal Easter Show in two consecutive years, plus a live broadcast from the Observation Deck atop Sydney's Centrepoint Tower (the first time such a broadcast was ever made from that location).

 Mark has had live interviews on his radio show with almost every rock and roll pioneer in Australia.
-His guests have included Australia's Col Joye, Lonnie Lee, Dinah Lee, Little Pattie, Normie Rowe, Warren Williams, Johnny Rebb, Johnny Devlin, Frank Ifield, The Delltones, The Atlantics, The Ramrods, Barry Stanton, Doug De Kroo, Alan Dale, Jay Justin, Digger Revell, Bryan Davies, Tony Worsley, the late Ray Brown, and the late country star Reg Lindsay.
-Sydney disc jockeys Graeme Webb and the late Ward Austin have been guests on Mark's show, as well as international stars Tommy Sands and the late Guy Mitchell.
+His guests included Australia's Col Joye, Lonnie Lee, Dinah Lee, Little Pattie, Normie Rowe, Warren Williams, Johnny Rebb, Johnny Devlin, Frank Ifield, The Delltones, The Atlantics, The Ramrods, Barry Stanton, Doug De Kroo, Alan Dale, Jay Justin, Digger Revell, Bryan Davies, Tony Worsley, Ray Brown, country music star Reg Lindsay and rock historian Glenn A. Baker.
+Sydney disc jockeys Graeme Webb and Ward Austin were guests on Mark's show, as well as international stars Tommy Sands and Guy Mitchell.

-The "Baby Boomers' Jukebox Show" continues to provide listeners with the music they like to hear, and with prizes in regular competitions.
+The "Saturday Night Rock and Roll Party Show" continues to provide listeners with the music they like to hear, and with prizes in regular competitions.
 Phone or email Mark direct from anywhere in the world.
 The contact details are on the home page of this website.